 - Requiring the reporting of suspicious financial transactions and cross-border movement of currency and monetary instruments

 - Facilitating the investigation and prosecution of money laundering and terrorist activity offenses

 - Responding to organized crime while ensuring appropriate safeguards for the protection of personal information

 - Assisting in fulfilling Canada’s international commitments to participate in the fight against transnational crime, and

 - Enhancing Canada’s capacity to implement targeted measures to protect its financial system

-The Financial Action Task Force on Money Laundering (FATF)
+The Financial Action Task Force (FATF) on Anti-Money Laundering in Canada

 FATF implements and updates policies to help bring about legislative and regulatory reforms in its member countries to help them detect and prevent money laundering and terrorist financing.
 FATF also monitors its members’ progress in implementing its recommendations through reviews of member countries’ policies and practices.

 FATF has established international standards regarding beneficial ownership of legal entities and proposes how beneficial ownership should be defined.
 FATF defines a beneficial owner as a natural person who ultimately owns or controls a legal entity and the natural person on whose behalf a transaction is being conducted.
 The definition also includes persons who exercise ultimate effective control over an entity or financial arrangement.

 Money laundering methods and activities often change in response to countermeasures that are implemented.
 In recent years, FATF has noted increasingly sophisticated techniques, including the increased use of legal entities to disguise the ownership and control of illegal proceeds and an increased use of professionals to provide advice and assistance in laundering criminal funds.